 The Family Health Day for De Doorns was scheduled for the 2nd of December at the Rabie Primary School.
 It was attended by about 160 adults and children of whom 41 participated in the HIV testing and other health screening.
 The HIV testing services were offered by NORSA.

 Health screening at one of the Family Health Days.

 In Wellington and De Doorns the projects were concluded for the year with certificate ceremonies.
-These events offered the opportunity for Peer Educators and CABSA staff to relax together and reflect informally on the HIV Farm project.

 Proper monitoring and evaluation tools were utilized throughout the project.
 This included a pre and post training questionnaire that were completed to assess the change in attitudes and knowledge of participants during the course of the training.